moigamitecnologias/ScrapeServ/README.md

 The root path `/` returns status 200 if online, plus some Gilbert and Sullivan lyrics (you can go there in your browser to see if it's online).

 The only other path is `/scrape`, to which you send a JSON formatted POST request and (if all things go well) receive a `multipart/mixed` type response.
+You could provide the desired output image format as Accept header MIME type.
+If no Accept header is provided, the screenshots are saved by default in JPEG format.
+The following values are supported:
+- image/webp
+- image/png
+- image/jpeg

 The response will be either: